Is Interest On A Home Equity Loan Tax Deductible?

 The only way to take the interest deduction is to itemize your deductions.
 Since the standard deduction has increased so much, it’s important to compare your itemized deductions to the standard deduction to ensure you take the one worth more.

-If, on the other hand, you had itemized deductions that, together with the home equity loan interest, exceeded $25,900 for married filing jointly taxpayers, it makes sense to do the legwork and itemize your deductions to lower your tax liability.
+If, on the other hand, you had itemized deductions that, together with the home equity loan interest, exceeded $27,700 (for married and filing jointly taxpayers), it makes sense to do the legwork and itemize your deductions to lower your tax liability.

 If you have any questions or difficulty, it’s wise to consult a tax professional.